You may owe the IRS money on Monday — skipping payment could cost you hundreds of dollars

 "Taxes are pay-as-you-go, to be paid as income is earned, during the year," the IRS said in a notice earlier this month about the June 17 payment deadline.

-In other words, regardless of whether you earn money through a paycheck or a side gig, you're required to settle up with the IRS on a regular basis throughout the year, either via paycheck withholding or quarterly estimated taxes.
-And here's the thing: Skipping that step can lead to fines and penalties if you wait to until April 15 of the following year to pay up.
+In other words, regardless of whether you earn money through a paycheck or a side gig, you're required to settle up with the IRS regularly throughout the year, either via paycheck withholding or quarterly estimated taxes.
+And here's the thing: Skipping that step can lead to fines and penalties if you wait until April 15 of the following year to pay up.

 Higher penalties